-PART III.
-GENERAL OBSERVATIONS
+PART III: GENERAL OBSERVATIONS

-105. By way on conclusion, one is now in a better position to answer some of the key questions posed in the Terms of Reference.
+97. By way of conclusion, one is now in a better position to answer some of the key questions posed in the Terms of Reference.

 What are the key variables (e.g. subject matter, timing, specificity, length, dissemination) that determine whether an ExCom Conclusion is actively used by States and other stakeholders?